How to prepare data for custom sentiment analysis

-In order to create a custom text classification model, you will need quality data to train it.
+In order to create a Custom sentiment analysis model, you will need quality data to train it.
 This article covers how you should select and prepare your data, along with defining a schema.
-Defining the schema is the first step in project development lifecycle, and it defines the classes that you need your model to classify your text into at runtime.
+Defining the schema is the first step in the project development lifecycle, and it defines the classes that you need your model to classify your text into at runtime.

 The quality of data you train your model with affects model performance greatly.